Brett208/OP2MissionOnTheRun/Readme.txt

   * SirBomber - For making great tutorials that without I probably wouldn't have been able to learn the SDK.
   * Hooman - For providing technical help, especially for re-creating the Plymouth Starship II colony game.
     This provided a lot of insight on using the SDK.
 Also, for solving the victory conditions/Saving bug.

+** Change Log

+  * Ver 1.0.1 - Fix bug when an initial vehicle is destroyed that prevents resolving the patch all vehicles victory condition.

+  * Ver 1.0.0 - Initial Release